ejeschke/ginga/doc/install.rst

 The first two methods should provide all the modules necessary to run Ginga.
 Then install Ginga from source as described above.

-With macports you will need to install the necessary packages as described in the Linux section.
+With macports you will need to install the necessary packages.
+Assuming that you have a working macports installed, it will be something like:

+    port install python27
+    port install py27-numpy py27-matplotlib py27-pil py27-scipy
+    port install py27-astropy py27-pyqt4 py27-pip
+    pip install ginga

+Have a cup of your favorite beverage.
+It takes a while to compile all these!

 Windows
 =======